On the consistency of rotation curves and spatially integrated HI flux profiles: Introduction

 HI flux profiles exhibit a diverse range of shapes, typically simplified into two main categories, although in reality there is a continuum between them \citep{obreschkowSimulationCosmicEvolution2009a,stewartSimpleModelGlobal2014}.
 The classic ``double-horned'' profile occurs due to flux buildup at the wavelengths corresponding to the velocity of the flat part of the RC on the approaching and receding sides of the galaxy.
 Single-peaked, closer to Gaussian-shaped profiles tend to occur in lower mass galaxies where the \HI{} does not probe into the flat part of the RC, or when the horns are smeared out by either gas dispersion or instrument noise (which can become comparable to the projected rotational velocity in low mass galaxies), or galaxies with close to face-on orientations.
 In total, the observed flux profile clearly depends on both the resolved dynamics of the system, as well as the spatial distribution of \HI{} and galaxy orientation.

 Naturally, some information on the dynamics is lost in the data compression from the full flux profile to the linewidth.
-Further, there is debate around which definition of the linewidth is most informative and reliable \citep[e.g.][]{yuDeterminationRotationVelocity2020,sardoneClosingGapObserved2023}, as well as the best way to calculate it from the raw spectrum whilst accounting for observational effects such as noise and instrumental resolution \citep[e.g.][]{westmeierBusyFunctionNew2014,yuDeterminationRotationVelocity2020,ballGeneralistAutomatedALFALFA2023}.
+Further, there is debate around which definition of the linewidth is most informative and reliable, as well as the best way to calculate it from the raw spectrum whilst accounting for observational effects such as noise and instrumental resolution \citep[e.g.][]{westmeierBusyFunctionNew2014,yuDeterminationRotationVelocity2020,pengParameterizedAsymmetricNeutral2023,ballGeneralistAutomatedALFALFA2023,sardoneClosingGapObserved2023}.
+As the linewidth is typically defined as the width measured at some percentile of the mean or maximum of the flux, it depends on the shape of the flux profile.
 Cuts to select Tully--Fisher samples are made based on inspection of flux profiles \citep[]{tullyCosmicflows2Data2013}, and corrections are made to try and link the linewidth to twice the maximum rotation velocity \citep{verheijenUrsaMajorCluster2001}.
 Details of the flux profile are also important for pipelines such as \texttt{Bayestack} \citep{panMeasuringBaryonicTullyFisher2021}, which make assumptions on the shape of the profile in order to recover the \HI{} signal from sub-noise threshold measurements.

-More recently the \emph{shape} of the flux profile has been studied theoretically in cosmological simulations and semi-analytical models (SAMs), and highlighted as a potential probe of the kinematics with more information than the linewidth \citep{2021arXiv210504570P,el-badryGasKinematicsFIRE2018a}. \cite{glowackiASymbaGlobalProfile2022} show that the asymmetry of flux profiles could also be used to test galaxy formation processes such as mergers.
+More recently the \emph{shape} of the flux profile has been studied theoretically in cosmological simulations \citep{el-badryGasKinematicsFIRE2018a, glowackiASymbaGlobalProfile2022} and semi-analytical models (SAMs) \citep{2021arXiv210504570P}. \citeauthor{2021arXiv210504570P} and \citeauthor{el-badryGasKinematicsFIRE2018a} highlighted the linewidth as a potential probe of the kinematics with more information than the linewidth. \cite{glowackiASymbaGlobalProfile2022} show that the asymmetry of flux profiles could also be used to test galaxy formation processes such as mergers.
 Observationally, the asymmetry of flux profiles has been measured and correlated with galaxy properties in large surveys \citep[e.g.][]{yuStatisticalAnalysisProfile2022}. \citet{papastergisAccurateMeasurementBaryonic2016} found that applying cuts based on flux profile asymmetry changed the properties of the baryonic Tully--Fisher relation measured using \HI{} linewidths.